Hot Tub vs. Sauna vs. Steam Room: What’s the Difference, And When Should You Use Each?

 What it does:

-When you hop in a hot tub (usually around 100-104°F), the heat causes your blood vessels to widen.
-That improves circulation and lowers your blood pressure a bit.
-Meanwhile, the water’s buoyancy takes pressure off your joints, which is why it feels so good if you’re stiff or sore.
+When you hop in a hot tub (usually around 100-104°F), the heat causes your blood vessels to widen a bit.
+That little widening helps to improve circulation and lowers your blood pressure a bit in the process.
+Meanwhile, the water’s buoyancy takes some pressure off your joints, which is why it feels so good if you’re stiff or sore.

-And those jets?
-They’re not just for show.
-They work like mini massage therapists, helping loosen up tight muscles and encourage blood flow into achy areas.
+Those jets aren’t just for show, either.
+They work like mini massage therapists, helping loosen up tight muscles and encourage blood flow into any achy areas you have.

 You won’t sweat as much in a hot tub as you would in a sauna or steam room (because, well, you’re submerged in water), but you’ll still get a gentle detox effect through circulation.
 And you’ll definitely leave feeling looser and calmer, thanks to the heat helping lower cortisol (your stress hormone).